Superalgos/Superalgos/README.md

 **3. Run your first backtest**:

 Pull down the horizontal bar to go to the charts and make sure you are standing in the 1 hr (one hour) time period.
-Notice the time period banner at the bottom of the charts:
+Notice the time box at the bottom of the charts:

 [ILLUSTRATION PLACEHOLDER]